 Besides planting flowers and other plants that pollinators love, there are a few other things you can do to support pollinators, according to the USDA.
 For example:

-- As mentioned above, let your lawn grow wild by letting dead leaves, grass, weeds, and other plants run amok.
-Bonus: you can sell the old lawnmower!
+- Let your lawn grow wild by letting dead leaves, grass, weeds, and other plants run amok.

 - In addition to letting puddles of mud form, you can create some of your own by dripping a bit of water onto the dirt.